apache/jena-site/source/documentation/io/__index.md

 RDF Binary is a binary encoding of RDF (graphs and datasets) that can be useful for fast parsing.
 See [RDF Binary](rdf-binary.html).

+[Jelly](https://w3id.org/jelly) is a third-party, high-performance binary RDF format not included with Jena by default.
+You can use the [Jelly-JVM](https://w3id.org/jelly/jelly-jvm) library to enable support for this format in Jena.

 ## Command line tools

 There are scripts in Jena download to run these commands.